ielab/Reproduce-chunking-2026/README.md

 # Reproduce-chunking-2026

-Reproducibility study of document chunking strategies for retrieval, as presented at ECIR 2026.
+Reproducibility study of document chunking strategies for retrieval, accepted in SIGIR2026

 This repository provides a pipeline to **chunk**, **encode**, and **evaluate** documents using multiple chunking strategies and embedding models, reproducing and extending the results from the original paper.